cmwillett/TheDigitalCookbook/InstantPot/AppleBBQRibs.md

 ---
 # Apple BBQ Ribs!

-### This is one of my favorite instant pot recipes!
+### This is one of our favorite instant pot recipes!
 So easy and tasty!

 #### Ingredients